 he’s walking with a quad cane, and he can walk for maybe five minutes.

 But I think the most effect that the stroke had on him was in the frontal lobe area.
 I just thought that he had gotten lazy from this.
 And many of his therapists finally said, you know, Royce, he’s not lazy.
 He just doesn’t care because it affected his frontal lobe.
 So he’s not motivated to get better, which was so bizarre because he was so active.
 And so he was a huge participant in so many different things.
 And for him not to care is just like living with a stranger.
 So yes, very bizarre.

 Bill Gasiamis 9:38

 Yeah.
 So it would be very difficult for you.
-Because at the beginning, you don’t know what how the stroke impacting his brain affects him, and how it changes in he just see something that’s different.
+Because in the beginning, you don’t know how the stroke impacting his brain affects him, and how it changes in he just sees something that’s different.
 You think, come on, don’t, you really want to get better?
 Aren’t you motivated?
 And what I don’t realize is that there is a part of the brain that causes or supports motivation.
 And when that goes away, it goes away.